GFL Environmental Inc. (GFL) Just Got Our Attention

 Goldman gave a rating of “Neutral” to GFL, setting the target price at $37 in the report published on April 07th of the current year.

-Volatility was left at 2.00%, however, over the last 30 days, the volatility rate increased by 1.86%, as shares sank -1.11% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.96% upper at present.
+Volatility was left at 2.14%, however, over the last 30 days, the volatility rate increased by 2.74%, as shares surge +3.67% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +15.57% upper at present.

 Stock Fundamentals for GFL